 Tracking your competitors can also help you maintain an optimal reputation.

-Fortunately, it’s easier than you might think to monitor what your competitors are doing.
-Use the same guidelines that you used to develop a list of your own brand name variations, but do it for your competitors instead.
+Fortunately, monitoring what your competitors are doing is easier than you think.
+Use the same guidelines that you used to develop a list of your own brand name variations.
+However, do brand monitoring for your competitors instead.

 You can learn: